Karamveer200/decentralized-storage/README.md

 - Ensure that you have sufficient funds in your Ethereum account to cover the subscription upgrade fee.
 - Navigate to the deployed contract in Remix IDE.
 - Locate the `upgradeSubscription` function.
-- Call the `upgradeSubscription` function with the following parameter:
+- Enter `1` in the `newTier` parameter box.
-  - `newTier`: Set the value to 1 to upgrade to the Advanced Tier.
+- Specify the staking amount of 1 GWEI in the "value" field.
-- Once the transaction is confirmed, your subscription tier will be upgraded to Advanced.
+- Click the "Transact" button to upgrade your subscription to Advanced.

 ### 5. Store Files